Vheissu/neblio-api/README.md

 A sample env file is provided, you can rename `.env.sample` to `.env` and change the values accordingly.
 In a production application, you would never use the `.env` file this is only for testing.
 These environment variables should be populated elsewhere.

+## Running it

+While PM2 is recommended for deployed environments, you can run the app locally using `npx ts-node api.ts` which is one of the easiest ways to run it in a development/testing setting.
+PM2 is great for deploying to a server as it handles service creation and process management for you.

+The API is available by default on port 3000.
 ## Supported Endpoints

 - /neblio/getlatestblock: returns the latest block height